slow photography in italy: seeing with our senses and our souls

 Catherine will use discussion and practical exercises to guide you to developing your unique language of vision.
 We will consider how our photography can be improved by applying the seven Da Vincian principles of Curiosità, Dimonstrazione, Sensazione, Sfumato, Arte/Scienza, Corporalita and Connessione.
 And of course we will spend time out in the beauty of Orvieto and the surrounding area with our cameras applying these principles in a practical way to make soulful and meaningful images.

 In addition we will create three-dimensional Doors of Orvieto using photographs of doors found in this historic city.
 Everything you need to make these Doors will be provided by Catherine in your supply kit, and you can also include any special small mementos you find during the week should you so wish.
 Catherine will also show you how to make the most of the Photo Apps on your iPhone and iPad to enhance your images in many different ways with texture, layers, text, vignetting, vintage overlays and more, so you are encouraged to bring an iPad or similar device with you if you would like to learn these techniques.

 Click here for registration and terms, or contact us by email.

-Click here for a video outlining the week of the 2015 trip with Catherine.
+Click here for a video outlining your week with Catherine.